rahulghatodecodes/IPL_Data_Exploration/README.md

 ## Objective
+- Perform Exploratory Data Analysis and Data Visualization

 ## Programming Language & Tools
+- Python
+- Jupyter Notebook

 ## Findings:
-- The frequency of the most man of the match awards won by a player,
+- The frequency of the most man of the match awards won by a player.
-- The frequency of values present in "result" column,
+- The frequency of values present in "result" column.
-- The number of toss wins w.r.t each team,
+- The number of toss wins w.r.t each team.
-- The list of teams won batting first and batting second,
+- The list of teams won batting first and batting second.
-- The number of matches played each season,
+- The number of matches played each season.
-- The number of matches played in each city,
+- The number of matches played in each city.
-- The number of times a team has won and not the match after winning the toss in different ways,
+- The number of times a team has won and not the match after winning the toss in different ways.
-- The percentage of matches won by a team after winning a toss
+- The percentage of matches won by a team after winning a toss.

 ## Visualizations:

-- Bar plot for the top 5 players with most man of the match awards,
+- Bar plot for the top 5 players with most man of the match awards.
-- Histogram for number of matches won w.r.t number of runs,
+- Histogram for number of matches won w.r.t number of runs.
-- Bar plot and pie-chart for top 3 teams with most wins after batting first,
+- Bar plot and pie-chart for top 3 teams with most wins after batting first.
-- Pie chart containing all the teams won after batting first,
+- Pie chart containing all the teams won after batting first.
-- Bar plot for number of matches won w.r.t number of wickets,
+- Bar plot for number of matches won w.r.t number of wickets.
-- Bar plot for top 3 teams with most wins after batting second,
+- Bar plot for top 3 teams with most wins after batting second.
-- Pie chart containing all the teams won after batting second,
+- Pie chart containing all the teams won after batting second.

 ## Inferences
+- The top players with the most man of the matches are CH Gayle(21 times), AB de Villiers(20 times), DA Warner(17 times), RG Sharma(17 times) and MS Dhoni(17 times).
+- Out of 756 matches, 743 matches got a winning and losing team(normal result), 9 matches were tied and 4 matches had no result.
+-

 ## Results